ELECTRONIC LOGGING DEVICES (ELDS) | DEFINITION & BENEFITS

 Given the dynamic nature of the trucking industry's regulations, it's imperative for carriers and drivers to stay updated.
 Reliable resources and platforms can help them remain informed and adapt to any regulatory amendments promptly.

-Getac's ZX70 Connected Truck Solution
+Getac's ZX80 Connected Truck Solution

-The ZX70 automates fleet management with integrated software and hardware monitoring solutions to improve driver safety and device uptime.
+A rugged ELD solution built for trucking, Getac's ZX80 rugged tablet is engineered to survive drops, shocks, rain, vibration, dust, and liquid, making it ideal for the rough and tumble of the trucking industry.
+The ZX80 automates fleet management with integrated software and hardware monitoring solutions to improve driver safety and device uptime.
 The tablet is resistant to drops of up to 6 feet and can withstand hot, cold, and damp environments.
 This always-connected solution leads the pack with unparalleled device uptime and rugged reliability, making it an optimal solution for fleet owners seeking to improve fleet productivity and operational efficiency.
+The ZX80's features extend beyond ELD compliance.
+The tablet can be used for electronic documents, inventory management with its optional embedded barcode reader, taking photos of the load, vehicle inspections, and using the NFC for MFA for device security.

 Getac has also partnered with Gamber Johnson and Havis to offer sturdy cradle mounts; enabling us to provide a complete and robust ELD solution.